 Display Size and Quality: 2.8 Inches, 320x240 resolution

-Sound Quality and Volume: HD Voice, hearing aid compatible
+Sound Quality and Volume: HD Voice, loud, hearing aid compatible

 Camera Quality: 2MP